You have turned-in this assignment. You can review the lesson and see your previous answers.

 So Italy and the UK are both in Europe.

-You can see on the map I've highlighted the UK is in orange, it's in northern Europe and Italy in green.
+You can see on the map, I've highlighted the UK is in orange, it's in northern Europe, and Italy in green, remember that boot shape is in southeastern Europe.

 Despite the fact they're in different parts of Europe, they have some similarities and some differences.

-But the climate in the mountains is affected by their altitude and because they're very high, it's very cold and snowy in the winter.
+But the climate in the mountains is affected by their altitude, and because they're very high, it's very cold and snowy in the winter, and that's a village of Ortisei that we looked at in an earlier lesson.

-What's the climate like in your region of the UK?
 Are you in part of the UK where it's generally mild?
-We might have some snow in winter but not often.

 Or are you at a higher altitude in a part of the UK where you get very cold winters and frequently get snow?
-You probably have some other variations as well.

-Northern Italy has many physical features including mountain ranges, lakes and rivers.
+Northern Italy has many physical features, including mountain ranges, lakes, and rivers.

-So we have the mountain ranges of the Dolomites, Alps and the Apennines.
+So we have the mountain ranges of the Dolomites, Alps, and the Apennines.

 I wonder what physical features your region has.